 A native of New Jersey, Diller clerked for Chief Judge Edward R. Becker of the U.S. Court of Appeals for the Third Circuit after law school.
-Following his clerkship, he was a trial attorney in the Civil Division of the U.S. Department of Justice in Washington, D.C.
-Diller is a member of the U.S. Supreme Court, Ninth Circuit, New York, and New Jersey bars.
+Following his clerkship he was a trial attorney in the Civil Division of the U.S. Department of Justice in Washington, D.C.
+In his spare time, Diller enjoys playing and watching baseball, snowboarding, drinking coffee, and spending time with this family.

 - "Combating Obesity with a Right to Nutrition," 101 Geo.
 L.J.
 969-1021 (2013).

 - "The City and the Private Right of Action," 64 Stan.
 L. Rev. 1109-72 (2012).

 - "Regulating Food Retail for Obesity Prevention: How Far Can Cities Go?" (with Samantha Graff), 39 J.L.
 Med. & Ethics (Supp.)
 89-93 (2011).

 - "Habeas and (Non-)Delegation," 77 U. Chi.
 L. Rev. 585-655 (2010).

 - "The Partly Fulfilled Promise of Home Rule in Oregon," 87 Or.
 L. Rev. 939-78 (2009) (symposium).